taschillerberg/AgroClmIndCode/README.md

 # AgroClmInd
-PhD work with Agroclimate Indices relating too crop failure.
+PhD work with Agroclimate Indices relating to crop failure.